KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/2clone.md

    {% endhint %}

 1. Navigate into your new folder by typing `cd VersionControl` <i class="fa fa-share fa-rotate-180"></i>.
+   {% hint style='tip' %}
+Use Tab completion to make typing in the terminal easier.
+Type `cd Ver` and press `Tab` key to have your terminal auto complete the folder name.
+Then press `Enter` key to execute the command.
+   {% endhint %}

 1. In Chrome, on the main overview page for "DrinkOrderApp" repository, click on the green **Clone or download** button and click the <span class="octicon octicon-clippy"></span> button to copy the link to the repository.
    {% hint style='danger' %}
 ##### Attention Chromebook users

 You will not work with GitKraken tonight.
-Please read through the remainder of "Clone a repository" section to help reinforce Git concepts.
+Please read through the "Clone a repository" section to help reinforce Git concepts.
 You'll pick back up at the beginning of the next section.
 Please skip any GitKraken instructions in the rest of the worksheet.
    {% endhint %}

 1. Open GitKraken.
 Clone a repo in GitKraken by selecting **File** <i class="fa fa-long-arrow-right"></i> **Clone Repo**.